1. What is spiritual feng shui?

 To sum up

 Spirituality is not dependent on spiritual feng shui because it includes it.
 To develop one’s spirituality one just needs to do spiritual practice which practically can be done anywhere.
-Of course, it’s helpful to have a nice, supportive and harmonious environment for your spiritual practice – that’s where spiritual feng shui plays a role – an environment that reflects your spiritual values and reminds you to be present, mindful and connected to the wonder and energy of life.
+Of course, it’s helpful to have a nice, supportive and harmonious environment for your spiritual practice – that’s where spiritual feng shui plays a role – an environment that reflects your spiritual values, your spiritual intelligence and reminds you with physical anchors to be present, mindful, peaceful, caring and connected to the wonder and energies of life.

-Jan Cisek has an Ofqual accredited diploma in Practical Spirituality and Wellness which is an evidence-based discipline.
+Jan Cisek has an Ofqual accredited diploma in Practical Spirituality and Wellness which is an evidence-based discipline and works also as a Spiritual Health Mentor.
+More info about Spiritual Health Mentor

 Your Spiritual Health Programme